arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## Space Settings

 In space settings, you can configure everything from `Change Image` of your space profile to adding and removing members.
-If you have a free plan you can also track the usage of the Cloud tools and choose to upgrade to a School plan.

 To change the current settings of your shared space, navigate to the **Space Settings** tab using the sidebar.